A dichotomy for minimal hypersurfaces in manifolds thick at infinity: Local min-max and saddle point minimal hypersurfaces

 Let $W$ be the width of $N$ and let $\{\Phi_i\}_{i\in \mathbb{N}}$ be a pulled-tight sequence of sweepouts so that

-Since $W$ is larger than the $n$-volume of any component of $\partial N$, by Condition [M] each component of $\partial N$ is either strictly stable or is degenerate stable and is of Type II.
+Recall $W$ is larger than the $n$-volume of any component of $\partial N$.
+By Condition [M] each component of $\partial N$ is either strictly stable or is degenerate stable of Type II (by convention a minimal boundary component cannot be of Type I, see Appendix A).
 We can also suppose that $[\star]_W$ is satisfied (see before Remark \ref{oulll}) otherwise there is already a saddle point $\Gamma$ of index at most one and $n$-volume bounded by $W+1$.
-We first apply Deformation Theorem D. Then by using the monotonicity formula, Lemma \ref{squeeze}, Lemma \ref{squeeze2} and Lemma \ref{degenerate} (4), we check that $\mathcal{T}(W)$ is at $\mathbf{F}$-positive distance from $\mathcal{S}(W)$.
-Hence we can apply Deformation Theorem A with $K=\bar{\mathbf{B}}^\mathbf{F}_{\hat{\epsilon}}(\mathcal{T}(W))$ (where $\hat{\epsilon}$ might be chosen smaller than the one given by Deformation Theorem D).
-Since by arguments similar to those used in Remark \ref{oulll}, the set of varifolds satisfying the assumptions of Deformation Theorem C is finite, we apply Deformation Theorem C to these varifolds.
+We first apply Deformation Theorem D. Then note that $\mathcal{T}(W)$ is at $\mathbf{F}$-positive distance from $\mathcal{S}(W)$: this can be checked with the compactness of $\mathcal{T}(W)\subset \mathcal{V}_n(N)$ (Remark \ref{oulll} (1)) and Lemma \ref{squeeze}, Lemma \ref{squeeze2}.
+Hence we can apply Deformation Theorem A with $K=\bar{\mathbf{B}}^\mathbf{F}_{\hat{\varepsilon}}(\mathcal{T}(W))$ (where $\hat{\varepsilon}$ might be chosen smaller than the one given by Deformation Theorem D).

+We pull-tight the sequence of sweepouts obtained; by the properties of the pull-tight map (see \cite[Subsection 3.6]{MaNeindexbound}), this new pulled-tight sequence of sweepouts still satisfies the conclusions of Deformation Theorems A and D for some $\hat{\varepsilon}$ small enough.
+By Remark \ref{oulll} (2), the set of varifolds $\{\Sigma^{(i)}\}$ satisfying the assumptions of Deformation Theorem C is finite, so we can apply Deformation Theorem C to all these varifolds.
 Let $\{\Psi_i\}$ be the resulting sequence of sweepouts.
 By Almgren-Pitts' theory (see \cite[Theorem 3.8]{MaNeindexbound} and use that $\liminf_{i\to \infty} (W-\max_{j=0,1} \mathbf{M}(\Psi_i(j)))>0$, see also proof of Theorem \ref{discreteminmax} in Appendix B), an element $V$ of $\mathbf{\Lambda}(\{\Psi_i\})$ has smooth support and mass $W$.
 No component of $\spt(V)$ is $2$-unstable or degenerate stable of Type I, and the components of $\spt(V)$ (their double covers if not 2-sided) cannot be all strictly stable or degenerate stable of Type II.
-Hence, since we are assuming $[\star]_W$, at least one of its components satisfies the following: \begin{itemize} \item either it has Morse index one, \item or is stable, 1-sided and its double cover is unstable. \end{itemize} In both cases, this minimal hypersurface is a saddle point and necessarily contained in the interior of $N$. \end{proof}
+Hence, since we are assuming $[\star]_W$, at least one of its components satisfies the following: \begin{itemize} \item either it has Morse index one, \item or it is stable, 1-sided and its double cover is unstable. \end{itemize} In both cases, this minimal hypersurface is a saddle point and necessarily contained in the interior of $N$. \end{proof}